fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Quran states that Lut was a nephew of Abraham who had been sent to the twin cities of Sodom and Gomorrah as a prophet after migrating to Canaan, but he was rejected by the cities' inhabitants.
 One day, a group of angels visited Abraham as guests in the guise of handsome men in order to inform him of the fact that his wife Sarah was pregnant with Isaac.
 While there, they also told him that they had been sent by God to the "guilty people" of Lut to destroy them with "a shower of stones of clay".[16]
 Lut and those who believed in him, were to be spared, but his wife was to die in the destruction, with the angels stating that "she is of those who lag behind".
 The Quran also draws upon Lot's wife as an "example for the unbelievers" as she was married to a righteous man but refused to believe in his message and was thus condemned to Hell.

 The people of the twin cities transgressed against the bounds of God.
 According to the Quran, their sins included inhospitality and robbery  they hated strangers and robbed travellers, apart from other abuses and rape.
 It was their sin of sexual misconduct as well which was seen as particularly egregious, with Lut strongly chiding them for approaching men with sexual desire instead of women.
-Lut told and tried to help them to abandon their sinful ways, but they ridiculed him[20] and threatened to evict him from the cities.
+Lut told and tried to help them to abandon their sinful ways, but they ridiculed him and threatened to evict him from the cities.
 Lut prayed to God and begged to be saved from the consequences of their sinful acts.

 Then three angels, disguised as handsome males, came to Lut as guests.
 He grieved the men, as he felt powerlessness to protect them from the people of the cities.
 The cities' residents becoming aware of the visitors demanded that Lot surrender his guests to them.
 Distressed and fearful that they would incur the wrath of God, suggested rather lawful marriage to his daughters as pious and purer alternatives to their unlawful wishes, and perhaps as a source of guidance.
 But they were unrelenting and replied "thou knowest we have no need of thy daughters: indeed thou knowest quite well what we desire!", referring to his male guests.

 The exegetes Ibn Kathir, Qurtubi and Tabari do not read 'daughters' to mean Lot's literal daughters.
 They argue that since a prophet is like a father to his nation, Lot was directing the evildoers to turn away from their sins and engage in healthy and pious relationships with the daughters of the nation, i.e. women in general.

 The angels then revealed their true identities to Lot and said to him, “We are (here) to deliver thee and thy following, except thy wife: she is of those who lag behind."
 They advised Lot to leave the cities during the night, telling him not to look back.
 Keeping his faith in God, Lot left the cities in the darkness of night, bringing with him his followers and believing family members.
-Finally, morning came, and the Decree of God passed whereupon the Quran reads, “We turned (the cities) upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer,-“[32] And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilisations of Sodom and Gomorrah.
+Finally, morning came, and the Decree of God passed whereupon the Quran reads, “We turned (the cities) upside down, and rained down on them brimstones hard as baked clay, spread, layer on layer,-“ And thus was sealed the fate of the twin cities, falling into destruction and despair and marking the end of the civilisations of Sodom and Gomorrah.

 </details>